SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 ## What is scripting?

-Scripting vs. Programming.
+**Scripting vs. Programming**

+Scripting languages are translated and cannot be converted into an executable file.

+Programming languages are generally compiled and created to executable the file.

+Scripting languages can combine existing modules or components, while programming languages are used to build applications from scratch

 ---

 ## What are shells?

 A shell is a program where users can type commands.
+See additional lessons [here](https://datacarpentry.org/shell-genomics/01-introduction/index.html).

 **Bash**